Note: Applications should be received no later than 1st March for the following academic year.

 You will enjoy access to the academic and wider social and recreational facilities of the University of Oxford, as well as those we offer within Blackfriars.

 Your teaching will be provided primarily through weekly tutorials, usually on a one-to-one basis, where you discuss with the tutor an essay you have prepared.
 The normal expectation is that visiting students receive two tutorials a week.
-Variations from this pattern must be sought from the Director of Studies for Visiting Students at Blackfriars.
+Variations from this pattern must be sought from the Senior Tutor.
 As well as lectures at Blackfriars you will be able to attend an extremely wide range of lectures and seminars in the University.

 Students from our partner institutions receive credits equivalent to full-time study at their home university.